ukslim/token-bucket-visualisation/README.md

 It's quite difficult to pick *rate* and *burst* parameters, and I found that visualising how they interact was helpful.

+This was largely written by AI, and it works, but it's not the best piece of software engineering in the world by any means...

 # Run

 This is a Vite app.